15-Minute Stovetop Hollandaise Sauce

 How to Store and Reheat

 The sauce can be made in advance and refrigerated, but be careful when reheating.
-Just like when we originally made the sauce, it must be whisked constantly or it is prone to break.
+Just like when we originally made the sauce, it must be whisked constantly, or it is prone to break.

-While hollandaise can be frozen for longer storage, thawing it out and reheating while whisking constantly to maintain the proper texture can be more work than making it fresh.
+While hollandaise can be frozen for longer storage, thawing it out and reheating it while whisking constantly to maintain the proper texture can be more work than making it fresh.
 Personally, I don’t recommend it.

 A jug of Hollandaise sauce with asparagus and a napkin.